PhD Mission Statement

 With the help of the student's advisor, the student selects faculty members to serve as the 2nd, 3rd and 4th committee members.
 This should be submitted under the "Committee" milestone in Graduate Progress.
 A graduate student should submit a Program of Study via Graduate Progress by the end of their first semester of study.
 This can be found under the "Program of Study" milestone.
 Courses counted towards the MS degree do not need to be on the PhD Program of Study.
 In Graduate Progress, the Program of Study requires 18 coursework credits and 18 dissertation (799R) credits to be listed.

 The table below reflects those hours that can be used to fulfill PhD course requirements.
 Specific courses depend on approval of the student's committee.

 *Note that if an MS has been completed and if the 30 MS hours have been accepted as transfer credit, then only 18 hours of additional coursework remain.

-Justification for PhD Course Requirements:
+Additional Information for PhD Coursework Requirements:

 PhD students are expected to be resident for the full duration of their PhD program.

 Performing research of sufficient quality to merit a doctoral degree takes considerable time, effort, and personal investment.
 Residency is intended to help students make consistent progress in such research by keeping students (a) engaged with their faculty advisers, (b) progressing on solving doctoral-level research problems, and (c) contributing to the lab and department community of scholars.
 Simply put, students who are resident are much more likely to produce high quality research and graduate in a timely manner, while contributing to the mission of the BYU CS department.

 Resident means being present during most business hours, and does not mean working 40 hours/week (usually it is more) or registering for some number of credit hours.